Pentagon On Funding Border Wall: ‘We Have Not Made Any Decisions’

 On February 16, President Donald Trump declared a national emergency.
 The decision came following intense partisan bickering over the issue of border security.
 Adamant to build a wall on the U.S.-Mexico border, Trump declared a national emergency despite largely bipartisan push-back.

-As detailed by a previous Inquisitr report, the president’s decision — which came following the longest shutdown in United States history, and subsequent negotiations between the Democrats and the Republicans — is already being challenged in court.
-Liberal advocacy group Public Citizen filled on Friday what is thought to be the first of many lawsuits against the president.
+As detailed by a previous Inquisitr report, the president’s decision — which came following the longest government shutdown in U.S. history, and subsequent negotiations between the Democrats and the Republicans — is already being challenged in court.
+Liberal advocacy group Public Citizen filed on Friday what is thought to be the first of many lawsuits against the president.

-While declaring national emergency, clearly aware of both political and legal implications, President Trump casually said that such matters will be resolved at the Supreme Court.
+While declaring a national emergency, clearly aware of both political and legal implications, President Trump casually said that such matters will be resolved at the Supreme Court.

 The president is now looking to allocate funds from the military construction budget, but he may have run into a wall.

-According to Reuters, even though a defense official anonymously said that the Pentagon was likely to approve $3.6 billion for the wall, the acting Defense Secretary Patrick Shanahan refused to confirm the information.
+According to Reuters, even though a defense official anonymously said that the Pentagon was likely to approve $3.6 billion for the wall, acting Defense Secretary Patrick Shanahan refused to confirm the information.

 As the news agency notes, Trump is free to use certain Department of Defense funding to build the wall, but the defense secretary is legally obliged to decide whether the issue is militarily necessary.